joshcastle/blog/2020/09/Cloverleaf/cloverleaf.md

 * The infamous hill is crazy, even more respect for TA participants.

 ## What's Next?
-* Day of the Ranger double Tough in Washington, DC.
+* Day of The Ranger Double Tough in Washington, DC.